 At the AMS/MAA meeting, your interviews will be short, so you don't have a lot of time to ask them questions.
 Think ahead and choose your questions carefully.

-Same as above, with the addition of
+Same as above, with the

 - Do you have any questions?

 Come prepared with lots of GOOD questions.
 This makes you look organized and smart.